 Subject: A rotating geometric crystal structure, semi-transparent.

-Action: Slowly rotates, internal facets catch and refract light.
+Action: It rotates slowly; internal facets catch and refract light.

 Context: Black space, single colored light source (blue).

-Camera: Medium close-up, 50mm, slow gimbal arc around crystal.
+Camera: Medium close-up, 50mm, slow gimbal arc around the crystal.

 Audio: Soft synthesized ambient drone.